not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## Versions

 As new features are added, the `version` of the script is updated.
-See [this](TIMESEQ-SCRIPT-VERSION.md) page for an overview of version changes.
+The [script version](TIMESEQ-SCRIPT-VERSION.md) page gives an overview of these changes.

+## JSON Schema

+To facilitate editing of the JSON script in JSON Schema aware editors, a schema can be

 ## JSON Property types